chrismetcalf/GOC-API-Stnd-new-structure/README.md

 * The creation date-time of the response in ISO 8601 date-time format with timezone.
 * The licenses relevant to the dataset presented.

+{>> I think this is one area where my opinion still diverges from yours.
+Dataset metadata and data records themselves are orthoganal, and I don't think they should be mixed in the API results.
+We did this with our SODA 1.0 API and it was a mess.
+Data is data and metadata is metadata, and they should be kept separate.

+I'd recommend one of two options:

+- Move the metadata into relevant HTTP standard or `X-` API-specific headers.
+For example, use the `Last-Modified` header for the last time the data was updated and an `X-License` header for data licenses.
+- Create a new endpoint like `/dogs/$metadata` or `/metadata/dogs` that returns a document containing all of the metadata, and relate it via a URI in an `X-` header. <<}

 ```JSON
 {